What we know about the fishing vessel fire in Tacoma

 Residents sheltering in place should shut windows and exterior ventilation systems.

-Tacoma Public Schools said on its site Monday that Browns Point, Crescent Heights, Northeast Tacoma, Meeker and Stadium schools will start two hours late due to the shelter-in-place order.
-There will be no out-of-district transportation and no elementary band and orchestra.
+Tacoma Public Schools said on its site Monday that Stadium High School will start at 10:35 a.m. and Browns Point, Crescent Heights, Northeast Tacoma and Meeker schools will start two hours late due to the shelter-in-place order.
+Bus routes will run on a 3-hour delay for Stadium students.
+There will be no breakfast service for Stadium students, and lunch will be provided as students arrive at school.
+There will be no out-of-district transportation for the delayed schools and no elementary band and orchestra.
 Afternoon activities will continue as normal.

 How much fuel and freon was on board?